 The establishment of Regional Forestry Hubs is a strategic measure to grow and optimise Australia’s forest industries in key geographic areas into the future.
-The Australian Forest Products Association (AFPA) has identified 11 geographic locations nationally which are now at various stages ‘Hub’ status.
+The Australian Forest Products Association (AFPA) has identified 11 geographic locations nationally which are now at various stages of ‘Hub’ status.

 The Federal Government has funded 11 Hubs in:

 - South West WA